Betty-Kamau/alx-low_level_programming/0x01-variables_if_else_while/README.md

 1. The file 0-positive_or_negative.c has a program that will assign a random number to the variable n each time it is executed.
 Complete the source code in order to print whether the number stored in the variable n is positive or negative

+2. The file 1-last_digit.c has a program that will assign a random number to the variable n each time it is executed